This story will be updated as new announcements are released. Last update: April 22, 2020 at 3:05 p.m.

 Beginning Thursday, March 19, the Center for Career Advancement will offer remote career coaching and advising appointments for the remainder of the semester.
 Job and internship activity with employers on the Bridge will also resume on that date.
 The Writing Center and Teaching & Learning Center will also offer remote services for the remainder of the semester.

 To stay abreast of the developing public health situation and continue to protect the Bucknell community, the University has assembled a response team consisting of faculty, administrators and the chief of Bucknell Public Safety.
 Bucknell will continue to update this story and directly communicate with current and prospective students, families and our community as new developments unfold.
-In the meantime, please see these updates and list of frequently asked questions about COVID-19, and email email@example.com with additional questions.
+In the meantime, please see these updates and list of about COVID-19, and email email@example.com with additional questions.